Gaineswood: Exterior

 The front elevation, showing the porte-cochère of the main entrance, side porticoes, the flanking parterre walls, as seen from the front allée.

 The exterior has a decorative stucco over brick treatment, intended to simulate ashlar blocks.
 The exterior features the use of eighteen fluted Doric columns and 14 plain square pillars to support the three porches, the main portico, and the porte-cochère.
 The assorted porches surround most of three sides of the structure.
 Parterre gardens off of the main north portico and south porch are surrounded by low masonry and wood balustrades and feature period-appropriate plantings and marble statuary.
 A rooftop observation ring with a vasiform balustrade surmounts the house and was used for observing the estate.

 The estate has three surviving outbuildings: a cook's house, a garden pavilion with eight fluted Corinthian columns, and a monumental gatehouse that date to the antebellum period.
 The tripartite entrance gate features massive pillars crowned by large metal finials and elaborate cast iron gates.
-The gatehouse and gates had to moved closer to the house as the city streets were widened in the 20th century.
+The gatehouse and gates had to be moved closer to the house as the city streets were widened in the 20th century.
 No quarters for the enslaved residents were preserved, although some may have existed into the early 20th century for use as residences for workers on the plantation.